 In the spring, Primm warms up quickly with high temperatures averaging in the 70s in April.
 By June, average high temperatures are well above 90 degrees.
 Average lows in the spring are between 50 and 70 degrees.
 Spring is the driest season of the year.

-Primm is very hot in the summer.
+Primm is very hot in the summer with extreme heat.
 Summer high temperatures are over 100 degrees and occasionally top 110.
 Average lows are in the seventies.
 Visitors to Primm should take cautions to protect themselves from the strong summer sun.
 UV levels are very high and dehydration and sunburn can occur quickly.

 In the fall, temperatures cool off from 90s in September down to the 50s in December.
 Average low temperatures fall from near 70 degrees down into the mid 30s in December.
 April, May and October have the most moderate temperatures with average highs in the seventies and eighties and lows near 60.

 Temperatures are often a few degrees cooler in Primm than Las Vegas due to its slightly higher elevation at 2,600 feet.
 Las Vegas is about forty miles north at 2,000 feet elevation.
 Primm receives abundant sunshine in its Mojave Desert location.